Sport in Iceland

 Sports in Iceland are very popular.
 Popular sports include football, handball, athletics, basketball, chess, golf, volleyball, tennis, skiing, snowboarding, ice hockey, swimming, rock climbing, mountain climbing, horseback riding (specially on Icelandic horses), archery, strongman, powerlifting and crossfit.
 In some of those sports, namely football, handball, basketball and strongman, Iceland is extremely successful, considering its population.
 It manages to compete at comparable level with countries that have 10-200 times its population.

 Iceland's most famous athlete comes from the world of football.
 Eiður Guðjohnsen has played in England's Premier League for Chelsea F.C. winning the league title and the Community Shield twice, as well as the League Cup once.
 He also played in La Liga for FC Barcelona, where he was part of the team that won the Treble of the league, Copa del Rey and the UEFA Champions League in the 2008–09 season.
+Iceland has produced one NBA player who appeared in an NBA regular season game.
+The player was Peter Gudmundsson, who played parts of 4 sesons in the NBA.
+Gudmundsson appeared in a total of 150 regular season NBA games.
+Another Icelandic player, Jon Stefansson, signed a contract with the Dallas Mavericks but due to injury never appeared in a regular season NBA game.